Demystifying Transition Matching: When and Why It Can Beat Flow Matching: CONCLUSION

-\section{Conclusion}
+In Tab.~\ref{tab:comparison_diff}, we present the KL divergence of these samplers on a unimodal Gaussian target.
+For DDPM~\cite{Ho:2020DDPM}, DDIM~\cite{Song2020:DDIM}, OCM~\cite{ou2024:ocm}, and FM, we scale the number of integration steps $N$.
+For TM, we fix $N=1$ and scale $S$.
+Note that this regime affords TM a lower total compute budget than the baselines at each case.
+Additionally, for OCM, we utilize the ground truth optimal covariance which can be derived in closed form for this unimodal Gaussian case.

+As expected, classic DDPM ancestral sampling incurs significant errors when skipping steps, as its transition kernel is derived under the assumption of Markov process.
+While DDIM mitigates this by reformulating the reverse process, it still exhibits non-negligible divergence in the few-step regime ($N \leq 8$); this stems from its heuristic variance choice, which fails to capture the true conditional covariance of the strided transition.
+In contrast, OCM achieves near-perfect convergence even at very few steps ($N=4$) by leveraging the ground truth optimal covariance.
+However, it is important to note that OCM utilized the ground truth Hessian and covariance for Gaussian targets.
+In practical scenarios, the ground truth covariance is intractable, forcing OCM to rely on approximations (e.g., via the Hutchinson estimator).
+On the other hand, TM relaxes the explicit Gaussian assumption and trains a continuous flow to directly model the transition kernel.

+\section{CONCLUSION}

 In this work, we provided a theoretical results and analysis that explain when and why Transition Matching (TM) outperforms Flow Matching (FM).
-In unimodal Gaussian targets, we proved that TM achieves strictly lower KL divergence than FM given a same number of steps and converges faster under fixed compute.
-However, the distinction between TM and FM vanishes as the target variance approaches zero.
+In unimodal Gaussian targets, we proved that TM achieves strictly lower KL divergence than FM and converges faster under fixed compute.
 We extend the analysis to Gaussian mixtures, identifying locally unimodal regimes in which the sampling dynamics approximate the unimodal case, where TM outperforms FM.
 Together, these results establish conditions under which TM should be preferred: targets with well-separated modes and non-negligible variances.
 Empirical studies on controlled Gaussian settings confirm the theoretical predictions, while experiments on real-world image and video generation further validated the practical impact.